The Tate conjecture for K3 surfaces in odd characteristic: Introduction

 \subsection{Acknowledgements}

-We thank Bhargav Bhatt, Anand Deopurkar, Mark Kisin, Davesh Maulik, George Pappas, Peter Scholze and Junecue Suh for helpful comments and conversations.
-This work was partially supported by NSF Postdoctoral Research Fellowship DMS-1204165.
+We thank Anand Deopurkar, Mark Kisin, Davesh Maulik, George Pappas, Peter Scholze and Junecue Suh for helpful comments and conversations.
+We also thank an anonymous referee for some clarifying remarks.
+This work was partially supported by NSF Postdoctoral Research Fellowship DMS-1204165 and an AMS Simons Travel Grant.